Last Updated: March 16, 2022

 3 Season Versus 4 Season Tent

-The simplest way to answer these questions is to think about tents in terms of their ability to stand up to tough weather (with 1-season tents having a low ability and 5-season tents having a very high ability).
+The simplest way to answer these questions is to think about tents in terms of their ability to stand up to tough weather.
+It is a scale of what season the tent is meant for with

 Three Season Tents